annaschaap/bachelor/results/readme.md

-folder containing all code, that is referred to in the bachelors thesis
+folder containing all code referred to in the bachelors thesis